 Dr. Grahams Home is an orphanage built in 1900 by Dr. J.A Graham, a missionary.
 Till today it remains one of the best schools in the hills and is famous for its philanthropic activity.
 Many foreigners and Indians volunteer to serve at the school during their extended tours.

-Kalimpong is known as the land of the Lepcha, due to major migration of Nepali community from different parts, the indigenous Lepcha community has become a minority in the area now.
-Still a number of Lepcha villages can be visited based in the town.
+Kalimpong is known as the land of the Lepcha, original inhabitants of the land, due to major migration of Nepali community from different parts, the indigenous Lepcha community has become a minority in the area now.
+Still a number of Lepcha villages can be found near the town.
 There is effort to revive the culture and tradition of these indigenous people.
-Current population of the town is about 45,000, the majority of them are Nepalese, there is also a substantial number of Tibetan people leaving in the town.
+Current population of the town includes Nepalese and Tibetan people along with the Lepchas leaving in the town.

 The town offers pleasant weather for most of the year.
 During summer the maximum temperature rarely crosses 25 degree centigrade.
 Since the town is located at an altitude of about 4200 feet only, the weather during winter also does not get lower than 10 degrees during the day.
 The town receives heavy rainfall during the Monsoon months of July to September.